When was DisplayPort Released?

 8K (7680x4320) | 30Hz | 30Hz | 60Hz | 60 - 85Hz |

-There was a time when DisplayPort 2.1 didn't exist and HDMI 2.1 reigned as the fastest video connector.
-HDMI 2.1 is the newest standard with a maximum bandwidth that went from 18Gb/s (from HDMI 2.0) to 48 Gb/s.
-Without compression, HDMI 2.1 can deliver resolutions up to 4K 144Hz and 8K 30Hz, performing admirable to the previous generation DP 1.4.
-However, with the newest iteration, DisplayPort once again is back on top for the most capable video connector.
+Before DisplayPort 2.1, HDMI 2.1 was the fastest video connector since 2017.
+HDMI 2.1 maximum bandwidth that went from 18Gb/s (from HDMI 2.0) to 48 Gb/s.
+Without compression, HDMI 2.1 can deliver resolutions up to 4K 144Hz and 8K 30Hz.
+However, with the newest iteration, DisplayPort once again is back on top for the fastest video connector with the UHBR 20 standard capable of 80Gb/s of bandwidth and up to 4K 240Hz and 8K 60Hz.